cunni319/RA_Autoantibodies_2022/README.md

 that is read in and all output for the figures is automatically put into the output directory.

-Each R script has a correponding R markdown file that does the same thing.
+Each R script has a corresponding R markdown file that does the same thing.
 The scripts included are the following:

 >differentially_abundant_final.R